hkjn/decenter.world/bitcoin.md

 private keys can be used to **sign transactions**, which allows the bitcoin to be transferred to a new address.
-These signatures can be validated by anyone that has the corresponding public key, so each node can check that the holder of the private key was the one that originated the transaction.
+These signatures can be validated by anyone that has the corresponding public key / address, so each node can check that the holder of the private key was the one that originated the transaction.

 The Bitcoin wallets that are commonly used are just a useful way to keep track of a collection of private keys,